KeyurVKulkarni/CanParser/README.md

 ## Developer's Note while the Release v0.1.1: -
 For using this program I think it would be in the best interest of the user to specify all arguments in the command line along with Lua program compilation/interpretation.
 The parser has proven to be useful for me.
 Once the right interpretation for the CAN ID is designed, parsing the CAN ID takes seconds and visualing the Data points takes couple of stress-free minutes.
 Process will get streamlined after next release with the support of Data Tags.
 For now I am adding all kinds of major variants of the Parser that I have developed for different messages.
 Will be combining them in the final full-fledged version.
 You can consult the documentation below to understand usage of other Parser scripts.
 Thanks for using my Parser.
 Any feedback will be hugely appreciated!
 Stay put for the future releases.
 Godspeed.

+## Why CAN Trace File Parser?

++ CAN Trace file usually contains all system outputs required from the device under test.
+Therefore it is one of the primary evidences if any change w.r.t.
+HW/FW needs to be observed.
++ Potential of deriving system behaviour from CAN trace file is undermined.
+It can be considerable in view of assisting development and debugging purposes.
++ CAN is one of the Output streams from the product through which even debug messages can be passed at a experimental stage of developing the product.
+Hence proving to be a medium of communication between Developer and Machine.
+Thus, in this light, Parser program interprets Machine data to the Developer.
++ Output Trace files from the PCAN-View are readable and hassle free.
++ Method of testing my secondary programming language ability, in my case: Lua, which can be used to complement my primary programming , in my case: C.

 ## Getting 'Lua' set-up on your device: -

 + _Get Lua 5.4 binaries_ = Can use this link to [download this Zip folder](https://drive.google.com/file/d/1b_IUj9JAIjPRejbMNKRkLzmoJ08spBAK/view?usp=drive_link) from my Drive.
 Unzip and place it in any known location.